-Halliburton, Schlumberger suspend operations in Russia
+Baker Hughes joins oil rivals in pausing Russian operations

-NEW YORK (AP) — U.S. oil field services companies Halliburton Co. and Schlumberger said they are suspending operations in Russia as the Houston, Texas-based businesses respond to U.S. sanctions over Russia’s invasion of Ukraine.
+NEW YORK (AP) — U.S. oil field services company Baker Hughes said Saturday that it was suspending new investments for its Russia operations, a day after similar moves were announced by rivals Halliburton Co. and Schlumberger.

+The steps from the Houston, Texas-based businesses come as they respond to U.S. sanctions over Russia’s invasion of Ukraine.

+In its statement, Baker Hughes, which also has headquarters in London, said the company is complying with applicable laws and sanctions as it fulfills current contractual obligations.
+It said the announcement follows an internal decision made with its board and shared with its top leadership team.

+“The crisis in Ukraine is of grave concern, and we strongly support a diplomatic solution,” said Lorenzo Simonelli, chairman and CEO of Baker Hughes.

-Halliburton announced Friday that it suspended future business in the country as the company complies with sanctions that prohibit transactions and work, including for certain state-owned Russian customers.
-Halliburton said it will prioritize safety and reliability as it winds down its remaining operations in Russia.
+Halliburton announced Friday that it suspended future business in Russia.
+Halliburton said it halted all shipments of specific sanctioned parts and products to Russia several weeks ago and that it will prioritize safety and reliability as it winds down its remaining operations in the country.

-Haliburton said it halted all shipments of specific sanctioned parts and products to Russia several weeks ago.
-Halliburton said it has no active joint ventures there.

-Schlumberger said Friday that it immediately suspended investment and technology deployment to its Russia operations.
-It said it will continue to actively monitor this “dynamic” situation.
+Schlumberger said that it had suspended investment and technology deployment to its Russia operations.

 “Safety and security are at the core of who we are as a company, and we urge a cessation of the conflict and a restoration of safety and security in the region,” Schlumberger CEO Olivier Le Peuch said in a statement.